Troubleshoot guide: Azure Monitor Application Insights for Java

 How to determine server side cipher suites

 In this case, the server side is the Application Insights ingestion endpoint or the Application Insights Live metrics endpoint.
-You can use an online tool like SSLLABS to determine the expected cipher suites based on the endpoint URL.
+You can use an online tool such as SSLLABS to determine the expected cipher suites that are based on the endpoint URL.

 How to add the missing cipher suites

 Otherwise, these cipher suites should already be part of modern Java 8+ distributions.
-We recommend that you check where you installed your Java distribution from, and investigate why the security providers in that Java distribution's java.security configuration file differ from standard Java distributions.
+We recommend that you check the source of your installed Java distribution to investigate why the security providers in that Java distribution's java.security configuration file differ from standard Java distributions.

 Slow startup time in Application Insights and Java 8

-There's a known issue in Java 8 that's related to the jar file signature verification of Java agents.
+Java 8 has a known issue that's related to the JAR file signature verification of Java agents.
 This issue can increase the startup time in Application Insights.
 To fix this issue, you can apply one of the following options:

 Alternatively, you can try the following experimental feature: Startup time improvement for a limited number of CPU cores.
 If you experience any issues while using this feature, send us feedback.